October 5, 2020

-Virtual career fairs are a new norm not only for recent college graduates but for anyone who has found themselves in need of a job during the pandemic.
-Luckily, society has come a long way in the realm of digitization.
-Almost anything can be done without face to face contact.
 Nearly every aspect of job hunting is accessible to anyone with a wifi connection.
-If you have found yourself jobless and in search of how to increase your chances of success during your virtual job search, check out this list of tips I’ve accumulated to help you get one step closer to getting your foot in the door.
+To increase your chances of success during your virtual job search, check out this list of tips I’ve accumulated to help you get one step closer to getting your foot in the door.

-- Always research every company that you are interested in prior to any Virtual Career Fair.
-It shows you care and the companies will definitely notice when asking you what kinds of jobs you’re interested in.
+- Research every company that you are interested in prior to any virtual career fair.
+It will show.
+For example, the recruiter might notice this when asking you what kinds of jobs you’re interested in.

 - Read reviews on Glassdoor.
 Search for a specific company and go to the reviews tab to see what employees are talking about or to see what the interview questions are like.

-- See what the culture is like.
-Browse company website and check out the their board of directors.
+- See what the culture is like and find out who their competitors are.
+You’ll find this by browsing the company website.
+While you’re at it, check out their board of directors.
 Is it diverse?
 Is the company’s mission one that aligns with your values?
 Do you see yourself working for this company for more than 5 years?
 10 years?
 15 years?

 - Write down a 30-second pitch and practice it beforehand in order to memorize and execute this pitch flawlessly.
 No one knows you better than you.

-- Try this formula: What you did, what you are doing, where you want to go.
-Memorize this and practice in the mirror beforehand!.
+- Try this formula: What you did (I was doing ___), what you are doing (I currently provide___ with ____), where you want to go (With my extensive experience in _____, I’m seeking new opportunities in ___).
+Memorize this and practice in the mirror beforehand!
+The key here is to be confident in who you are!

 - Fully dress to impress, not only in your LinkedIn photos but also in any professional, public profile you have.
-Use your birth name and get someone professional to take your photo.
-Keep both professional, and dress as you would to a normal interview from head to toe.
+Dress as you would for a normal interview from head to toe.

-- If you live with multiple people or have roommates in your household, let everyone in the house know ahead of time that you will be doing an interview, and need space to focus.
-Control where your energy goes to ensure you are fully present in your interview.
+- If you live with multiple people or have roommates in your household, let everyone in the house know ahead of time what you will be doing an interview, and need space to focus.
+The idea here is to be fully present during your interview with minimal distraction.

 - Find a quiet, appropriate, and organized location to make the call – a desk with a plain background is fine, but be aware of visible items that could be a distraction.
 Double-check the corners of your frame!